profprogrammeur/OCR-5-e-commerce/README.md

 SERVER AT :
 https://github.com/OpenClassrooms-Student-Center/JWDP5

-This is the back end server for Project 5 of the Junior Web Developer path.
+This is the back end server for Project 5 of the Web Developer path.

 Prerequisites
 You will need to have Node and npm installed locally on your machine.